meteor/meteor/content/data-loading.md

 In this code snippet we can see two important techniques for subscribing in Blaze templates:

-1. Calling `this.subscribe()` (rather than `Meteor.subscribe`) means that the subscription will automatically get torn down when the template is taken off the screen.
+1. Calling `this.subscribe()` (rather than `Meteor.subscribe`), which attaches a special `this.subscriptionsReady()` function to the template instance, which is true when this and other subscriptions are ready.

 2. Calling `this.autorun` sets up a reactive context which will re-initialize the subscription whenever the reactive variable `this.state.get('listId')` changes.